 Investment in workplace learning and development is set to rise yet again next year, with the growth of the global elearning industry expected to increase 11% by 2020.
 But with employees switching roles around 15 times in their career and skills having a shelf life of just 5 years, where is the investment from L&D and training departments likely to go?
-Soaking up the trends from top industry reports, here are our predictions for 2018.
+Soaking up the trends from top industry reports, here are our predictions for elearning by 2020.

 Elearning trend headlines: From flux to focus